AiAutomatrix/CogmoraLabs/Paper_Trading_AI_Agent.md

 1.  **User** clicks the "AI Trigger Analysis" button in the `TradeTriggersDashboard`.
 2. The `watchlist` state is fetched from `PaperTradingContext`.
 3. A server action calls the `proposeTradeTriggersFlow` with the `watchlist` data.
-4.  **Genkit (Gemini 2.5 Flash)** processes the data and returns an analysis and an array of proposed `TradeTrigger` objects.
+4.  **Genkit (Gemini 2.5 Flash)** processes the data and returns an analysis string and an array of proposed `TradeTrigger` objects.
-5. The response is sent to the new `AiPaperTradingChat` component and displayed to the user.
+5. The response is sent to the new `AiPaperTradingChat` component, and the mini-view automatically switches to the "AI Paper Trading" tab.
+6. The user can read the analysis, review the proposed triggers, and approve/decline them.
+7. Approving a trigger calls `addTradeTrigger` from the context, adding it to the main paper trading system.
-6. The user reviews the proposed triggers and can approve them, which adds them to the main paper trading system via the `addTradeTrigger` context function.
+8. The user can continue to interact with the agent via the chat input.